straz/artificialtrust/_articles/superintelligence.md

  * they amplify and perpetuate harmful bias
  * they create torrents of information pollution, contaminating our world with strong false signals at scale
+ * they ingest polluted information, training on false signals as if they were true
  * they are defenseless against attack by adversaries, and are easily manipulated
- * the problems they tackle are shifted from what they were trained for, and they don't realize it
+ * the problems they tackle drift away from what they were trained for, and nobody notices
  * they incur extreme environmental and financial costs[^4]
  * they are given [long reach]({{ '../definitions/reach' | relative-url }})
  problems, for which training is not possible
  * they are put in positions of authority without critical accountability or meaningful checks and balances.
- * their opacity becomes reason for us to follow them blindly and without recourse
+ * their opacity becomes a justification for us to follow them blindly and without recourse

 Not only are they limited, but we are setting ourselves up to put our